Wisconsin Governor Vetoes Age Verification Bill

 "Additionally, I am concerned about data security and the potential for misuse of personally identifiable information," the statement continues.
 "Identifiable information could be intercepted by or transmitted to a third party and used as the basis for blackmail or identity theft.
 Further, although the bill includes penalties for a business entity who violates the prohibition on retention of personal information, those penalties cannot undo the harm that may occur to an individual who is the victim of actions like blackmail or identity theft as a result of a bad actor obtaining their identity."

-As XBIZ reported in February, the bill originally would have required sites to block virtual private network traffic, but that provision was removed during the amendment process.
+As XBIZ reported in February, the bill originally would have required sites to block virtual private network traffic.
+That provision was one of the issues Stabile and FSC lobbied against, and it was ultimately removed.

 Unusually, the final bill included language stating that “sovereign immunity” could not be used as a defense for failure to implement age verification.
 The intent of that provision is unclear in this context, as the term generally applies to governments, not commercial entities.